 Sarajevo (Butmir) International airport is prone to fog from October to March and particularly during December and January.
 If you are travelling into or out of Sarajevo during winter, make sure you have enough money if you are forced to extend your stay, as many airlines won’t take responsibility for accommodation due to delays caused by adverse weather.

 Protests, often at short notice, can be expected across major cities in Bosnia and Herzegovina.
 On 7 February 2014 some demonstrations turned violent.
-Since then protests have remained largely peaceful but there remains a small risk of violence.
+Since then protests have remained peaceful but can cause disruption to traffic and limit access to public buildings.
 Keep up to date with developments, be vigilant, and avoid protests.

 There is a small risk of isolated violence linked to the return of displaced persons or the arrest of war crimes suspects.
 This can occur without any warning anywhere in the country.